near/stakewars-iv/README.md

 You can add `/metrics` after the RPC URLs to access a web page with RPC metrics.

-Creating an account on StatelessNet will be done via an automated web service, that will be available shortly.
-Until then, you can use [the form to request an account](https://forms.gle/b9qg8Pgp2oLJPwq78), and we will generate one for you within a day.

 ## StatelessNet status

 #### February 2nd, 2024

-We added [the instruction](HOW_TO.md) how to create the account and how to use the network.
+We added [instructions](HOW_TO.md) on how to create an account on StatelessNer and how to use the network.

 #### February 1st, 2024